benolot/Cha-Cha-Slider/README.md

  - [ ] Documentation
  - [ ] Implement API To library
  - [ ] Object Orientated
- - [ ] Add the controls via the JS and not manually
  - [ ] Remove gap between slide contents and slide label
  - [ ] Cleanup the code
  - [ ] Add mobile support for default theme